Best Historic Stays: Island Hotel on Cedar Key

 In 1984, the Island Hotel was added to the National Register of Historic Places, and in 2002, it was recognized as a Florida Heritage Site.
 Today, it’s more than just a place to stay, it’s a Cedar Key icon.

-The lobby is your first step into the past.
-With dark green walls, brown leather furniture, and historic photos and news clippings.
-There are nods to Bessie, tributes to Cedar Key’s past, and even a stuffed manatee behind a piano, a quirky touch that somehow fits perfectly.
+The lobby is your first step into the past, with dark green walls, brown leather furniture, and historic photos and news clippings.
+There are nods to Bessie, tributes to Cedar Key’s past, and even a stuffed manatee behind a piano.

 The Island Hotel has just 10 guest rooms, and each one is totally unique.
 There are no TVs or phones, and every room still has the original wooden walls and floors.
-Rooms are centrally heated and cooled, and guests are invited to make use of the second-floor lobby and wraparound balcony, complete with rocking chairs that overlook 2nd Street.
+Guests can relax in the second-floor lobby and on the wraparound balcony with rocking chairs that overlook 2nd Street.

 Dining and Drinking at the Island Hotel

-The Island Hotel’s dining and drinking scene feels just as timeless as the rest of the property.
+The Island Hotel’s dining and drinking scene is just as timeless as the rest of the property.
 When you step into the lobby, the restaurant is located just to the left.
 It’s a casually elegant dining room with a warm, Old Florida feel.
-There’s also a screened porch, perfect for enjoying your meal with a breeze when the weather is cooler.

 One standout dish is Bessie’s famous Heart of Palm Salad, a staple here for decades.
 I wasn’t quite sure what to expect, but it totally surprised me.
 The presentation was beautiful, with seasonal fruit, sugared dates, and a house-made dressing over crisp hearts of palm.
 It’s refreshing, full of flavor, and a perfect nod to the hotel’s history.